Skip to content

 Beyond mechanical performance, brushless changes everything regarding health.

-Musculoskeletal disorders are the leading cause of recognised occupational disease in construction across Europe and North America.
+Switching to brushless can remove operators from the risk zone for musculoskeletal disorders by reducing handle vibration from 7 m/s² to 0.4 m/s², below the thresholds defined by EU directive 2002/44/EC and the US NIOSH limits.
 Carpal tunnel syndrome and Raynaud’s phenomenon are directly linked to hand-arm vibration exposure.
 Moving from 7 m/s² to 0.4 m/s² takes the operator out of the risk zone defined by EU directive 2002/44/EC and the US NIOSH limits.

 Noise and hearing loss